-All Nautiques are stereo ready.
+All Nautiques are stereo ready and include an iPod[TM]/MP3 Port.
 They have been pre-wired for your Correct Craft Dealer to install a stereo.
 Limited and Team Edition Nautiques come with a Clarion stereo with Polk/MOMO speakers.
-Deafcon I or Deafcon III; speakers can be purchased as an option (206 only).
+Deafcon I or Deafcon III; speakers can be purchased as an option (206 and 216 only).
 Correct Craft mounts all of its stereos in the glove box on the dash.
 A digital remote control can be mounted on the lower left side of the dash pod.
 The digital remote control displays all necessary control functions at your fingertip.
 Consult your Correct Craft Dealer for the stereo configuration for your boat.